MasovicHaris/etf-alles/README.md

 ### X semester
 - In depth data analysis 2020/2021 - Tutorials

-## Helping out - You want to upgrade this repository ?
+## Notes

+- Most of the stuff is provided by the owner (+ other students as well).
+- Note that the info part is in English, while all the projects are in Bosnian.
+- Anyone is free to copy, modify, publish, use, compile, sell, or distribute this content, for any purpose, commercial or non-commercial, and by any means.
-- If you want to help out, feel free to fork this repository and to add your own tasks/projects/anything useful
-- Also put in your pull request the evaluated results on those projects/tasks and the repository owner as the reviewer (in order to pass the pull request in some way)
+- If you want to help out for future students as well, feel free to fork this repository and to add your own tasks/projects/anything useful (also put in your pull request the evaluated results on those projects/tasks and the repository owner as the reviewer, in order to pass the pull request in some way).

-#### Note that the info part is in English, while all the projects are in Bosnian. #ad-populum